 In his spare time, he can be found walking his dog in nearby parks, and loves exploring new places whether they be scenic walks in the countryside or the crowded streets of London.

-Clare Reed - Resources Committee (Parent Governor)
+Kris Spencer - Resources Committee (Parent Governor)